fetchai/agents-aea/docs/api/plugins/aea_ledger_ethereum/ethereum.md

 **Arguments**:

-- `tx_digest`: the digest associated to the transaction.
+- `tx_receipt`: the receipt associated to the transaction.

 **Returns**: